Honey Baked Ham

 • Spiral Ham – I always use a fully cooked, bone-in spiral sliced ham.
 The spiral cut makes it easy for the glaze to seep between the slices, and the bone adds flavor and tenderness.

-• Glaze – A sweet and savory mix of honey, brown sugar, butter, spicy brown mustard, and warm spices (cinnamon, nutmeg, cloves, and paprika).
-This is what gives the ham its signature caramelized crust.
-If you want to add a little kick to your glaze, try using
+• Glaze – A rich blend of honey, brown sugar, butter, spicy brown mustard, and warm spices like cinnamon, nutmeg, cloves, and paprika.
+This creates that signature sweet, caramelized crust.
+For a little extra kick, try using hot honey instead of regular honey.

 How to Make Honey Baked Ham